 In 1932, Edward's son, Milt, opened Camp Tohkomeupog for Boys.
 A few years later, Milt’s sister, Ellen, opened Camp Wampineauk for girls.
 The girls’ camp closed in 1977, but the boys’ camp is still operating at the same location.
 In addition to the two camps, Milt and Ellen assisted their father in running the inn.

 In 1962, the first trails were cut for the new King Pine Ski Area.
-King Pine now welcomes over 60,000 skiers each season and will be celebrating 50 years during the 2011-12 ski season.
+King Pine now welcomes over 60,000 skiers each season and celebrated 50 years during the 2011-12 ski season.

 In 1976, Ted, Laura, Bob and Susie Hoyt and their respective spouses took over the day-to-day management of the resort from their father, Milt.
 Today, the Hoyts operate the expanded Purity Spring Resort in much the same manner as their parents did, along with the fourth and fifth generation of Hoyts now active in the business as well.